ergoplatform/ansible/docs/Explorer-Team-Manual.md

 ## Troubleshooting

+In case of any problems with explorers, you can try following:

-1. ssh on `explorer` or `explorer-mainnet` with your credentials (reference with [inventory](../inventory/host) for hosts information)
+1. ssh on `explorer` or `explorer-mainnet` with your credentials (reference with [hosts inventory](../inventory/host) for hosts IP, [explorers hozts users](../inventory/group_vars/explorers/users) for credentials)

-2. Execute `docker container ps -a` to see which containers is executed now and which are exited
+2. Execute `docker container ps -a` to see which containers is executed now and which are exited.
+You can visually figure out container of your interest and find its `<CONTAINER_ID>`

-3. Execute `docker container logs -f --tail 100 <CONTAINER_ID>` to figure out container's logs.
+3. Execute `docker container logs -f --tail 100 <CONTAINER_ID>` to see container's logs.
 Choose `CONTAINER_ID` from previous step

 4, Execute `docker container stop <CONTAINER_ID>` to stop stucked container.
-Docker Swarm automatically start another container to fits stack definition needs
+Docker Swarm automatically start another container to fits stack definition needs.
+Container you stopped remains and you can explore its logs later